Are you tired of spending money on “boosting your posts” and getting no return?

 For one, you can’t drill down to zip code here.
 It does you no good to target an entire city in a single.
 Again, more money spent than necessary and lower (if any) results.
 Additionally, you can’t target home owners, people likely to move, certain income brackets, etc. These are all options (amongst many more) that are available to you in Power Editor and yes, you can use them to boost your posts!

-So what’s the absolute best way to boost your Facebook posts?
+What’s the absolute best way to boost your Facebook posts?

 The absolute best way is to go into your Ads Manager and then into Power Editor, and create an ad by choosing the post you want to boost and then using the targeting options within Power Editor.